U.S. 93

 Great Basin Highway

 North of Las Vegas, U.S. 93 becomes a contender for the title of "The Loneliest Highway" in America (a title that is bestowed upon U.S. 50).
-There are only a few towns between Interstates 15 and 80, with Ely shining as the one "big city" in all of Eastern Nevada.
+There are only a few towns between I-15 and I-80, with Ely shining as the one "big city" in all of Eastern Nevada.
 U.S. 93 (Great Basin Highway) is considered to be a scenic route for much of this route, especially through Lake Valley between Panaca and Majors Place.
-The US highway merges with U.S. 6-50 at Majors Place for its approach into Ely.
+The US highway overlaps with U.S. 6-50 at Majors Place west into Ely.

 55 miles north of Ely Airport (ELY), U.S. 93 separates with U.S. 93 Alternate.
 U.S. 93 heads toward Wells through Clover Valley, while U.S. 93 Alternate heads northeast across the Antelope Range toward West Wendover and Interstate 80 east to Salt Lake City.